comitanigiacomo/cyberSecurity/underTheWire/century.md

 The password for Century5 is the name of the file within a directory on the desktop that has spaces in its name.

-At first i wanna see the name of the directories on desktop
+Firstly, let's see the names of the directories on the desktop.

 ```
 cmd : ls